 With a background in exercise science, Nathan Schober combines his expertise to offer patients nutritional support while encouraging them to by physically active.

-In August 2013, Schober began working at Cancer Treatment Centers of America® (CTCA) as a Clinical Oncology Dietitian at our hospital in Newnan, Georgia.
+In August 2013, Schober began working at Cancer Treatment Centers of America® (CTCA) as a Clinical Oncology Dietitian at our Atlanta hospital.
 He earned his Master of Science in Family and Consumer Sciences from Illinois State University in Normal earlier in 2013.

 As part of his master’s program, Schober completed a 21-month Dietetic Internship program.
 During that time, he provided nutritional support and education to patients at four Illinois hospitals.